xxsreexx00/FashionHouseTemp/README.md

-# Unity Class for Fashion students:
+# Unity Class for the fashion students:
 This space contains some materials related to the Unity course of Data Science and Immersive Technologies for Fashion E-Commerce at the University of Bologna.
 You can find here a Unity project, slides of the course, and some links to the helpful tutorials.

 ## Table of contents